-l hav e knowledge and understanding of: A В С D 5.1 The process of strategic asset allocation including: the importance of selecting an appropriate mix of asset classes and taking account of the correlation between them and the Pension Fund's investment objectives.
+l hav e knowledge and understanding of: Α В С D 5.1 The process of strategic asset allocation including: the importance of selecting an appropriate mix of asset classes and taking account of the correlation between them and the Pension Fund's investment objectives, with consideration towards Pooling of investments.
 5.2 The characteristics of alternative asset classes and financial instruments.
 5.3 The use of specialised investment techniques including liability driven investment arrangements.
 5.4 Reviewing asset allocation decisions including regular review and the response to any change in the maturity or the status of the scheme.